dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-cwl-agc-tutorial.rst

 Amazon Web Services' (AWS) Amazon Genomics CLI (AGC) is a command line tool for launching cloud infrastructure within AWS accounts that can be used to execute genomics workflows.
-The infrastructure deployed by AGC implements the WES standard, and thus can be directly communicated with by using the Dockstore CLI.
+The infrastructure deployed by AGC implements the WES standard, and thus can be directly used by the Dockstore CLI.

+Check out the official AGC `Info page <https://aws.github.io/amazon-genomics-cli>`_.

-Check out the official AGC `GitHub page <https://github.com/aws/amazon-genomics-cli>`_.
+For developers, check out the official AGC `GitHub page <https://github.com/aws/amazon-genomics-cli>`_.

 Download and Install AWS AGC
 ----------------------------